msdlt/copyright/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Installing

+Clone this repository then run `npm install` from the containing folder

+## Changing advice

+The easily(ish) editable bits are wrapped in `/** BEGIN EDITABLE MATERIAL **/` and `/** END EDITABLE MATERIAL **/`.
+Eventually, I hope to pulll these out into a separate text file and/or create an editing interface - any help gratefully recieved.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.